 Blogging, as we know it today, began sometime around 1994.
 At the time, all digital conversation took place among communities using systems and online services such as Usenet, GEnix, and Bulletin Board.
 Conversations were held with user comments and messages threaded together on a virtual corkboard.
 Other users were able to read messages separated by topic or content and add newer threads to the conversation.
 Blogs became extremely popular in the late 1990s due to the use of blogging tools such as browser-based software and Web hosting services.
 Microblogs have also become popular in recent years.
 A microblog allows users to send text that is limited to 140 characters or less.
 Users can also send photos and video.
 Twitter, the most popular microblog site, was founded in 2006.

 The Internet also became a popular way for people to discover content and share it directly.
 Napster was one of the first peer-to-peer, file-sharing Internet services for music files.
 It was launched in 1999, but it operated only until 2001 after running into legal difficulties relating to copyright infringement.
 In 2003, Apple reached a licensing agreement with the major record companies, and it launched the iTunes Music Store, where users could purchase and download music (with videos, podcasts, e-books, and other content also becoming available over time).
 Streaming sites also became popular.
-Pandora (launched in 2000), Rhapsody (2001), and Spotify (2006) are popular audio-streaming services.
+Pandora (launched in 2000), Rhapsody (now Napster, 2001), and Spotify (2006) are popular audio-streaming services.

 Video-streaming services and sites became popular in the 2000s.
 Netflix was founded in 1999 as a mail-based provider of DVDs of Hollywood movies and television shows to subscribers.
 By 2008, it had begun offering on-demand Internet streaming media to customers.
 YouTube launched in 2005, and today it is the most popular video-sharing site in the world.
 In addition to videos uploaded by the general public, YouTube now offers original entertainment content, as well as content provided by content farms.
 In 2007, NBCUniversal, Fox Entertainment Group, and the Disney-ABC Television Group founded Hulu, which provides advertising-supported on-demand streaming video of television shows, movies, and other content.
+The streaming services Apple TV+ and Disney+ both launched in November 2019.

 Traditional media companies such as the Gannett Company and the New York Times Company have had an Internet presence for years.
 Most have offered their content for free, with the hope that advertising and other revenue-generating ventures would make up for the loss of print subscription revenue.
 The Wall Street Journal was one exception.
 In 1997, it became the first major newspaper to implement a paywall (an electronic system that prevents visitors from accessing content if they have not paid a fee).
 A small but growing number of media companies erected paywalls or otherwise charged for content that was formerly free.
 The New York Times implemented a paywall in 2011.